sky-uk/gonsx/cli/README.md

 # GONSX CLI

 ## Overview
-Calling 'make' in the root of the repo will build the binary 'gonsx-cli'.
+Calling 'make' in the root of the repo will build the gonsx-cli binary.
 The gonsx-cli will allow a user to interact with the NSX API.